applet-magic.com

 Culture in Ancient China

-The civilization on the Yellow River at Anyang and Loyang arose about 2000 B.C.
-It arose relatively late among the ancient river valley civilizations of the world, but it rose quickly to brillance.
+The civilization on the Huanghe (Yellow Rive at Anyang and Loyang arose about 2000 BCE It arose relatively late among the ancient river valley civilizations of the world, but it rose quickly to brilliance.
 The Shang was the first of those brilliant civilizations for which there are records.
+There were stories of a Xia dynasty that preceded the Shang dynasty but there is no written or archaeological evidence for it.

-The Shang people were especially skilled in casting bronze.
+The people of the Shang state were especially skilled in casting bronze.
 They cast beautiful devotional vessels as tripod urns.
-These vessels were elaborately and aesthetically decorated, often with a particular motif called the tao tieh.
+The designs were probably based upon the Shang ceramic vessels.
+These bronze vessels were elaborately and aesthetically decorated, often with a particular motif called the tao tieh.
 This sophisticated design involved a double image of a horned mask and back-to-back dragons,

 Apparently the tao tieh evolved from a shaman's mask of the sort shown here.